LEARN

 The most common greenhouse gas is carbon dioxide, and it is produced when we burn what are known as fossil fuels, such as oil and coal.

-In the last 200 years or so of the Earth's long history, planetary temperatures have been rising rapidly.
-It is not because the light coming from the sun has become stronger.
-Rather, it is due to the increase of greenhouse gases in the composition of the atmosphere surrounding the earth.
 Japan's Meteorological Agency has been monitoring the concentration of carbon dioxide in the air in places that are as sparsely populated as possible.
 The data shows that the concentration of carbon dioxide is rising every year.
 Looking at the world, the mid-to-high latitudes of the northern hemisphere, where Europe, China, the United States, and Japan are located, are particularly affected.
 This is where 80% of the world's population lives.

 Currently, we are seeing increased occurrences of weather anomalies in these regions of high carbon dioxide concentration.
 Heat waves, extreme downpours, wildfires, super typhoons, and other extreme weather events are occurring in rapid succession.
 In Japan, annual precipitation figures show that there are years of extreme rainfall and years of continuous sunshine, and the changes are becoming more and more extreme.